Voting Rights Restoration Efforts in Nevada

 A summary of current felony disenfranchisement policies and legislative advocacy in Nevada.

-On June 4, 2017, Governor Brian Sandoval signed into law Assembly Bill 181, a law that will restore rights to thousands of Nevadans with past convictions who previously were permanently disenfranchised.
-Effective January 1, 2019, Nevada’s law will no longer permanently disenfranchise citizens solely because they received a “dishonorable discharge” from probation or parole, and persons with certain convictions classified as “category B” will have their rights restored two years after completion of sentence.
+On June 4, 2017, Governor Brian Sandoval signed into law Assembly Bill 181, a law that restored rights to thousands of Nevadans with past convictions who previously were permanently disenfranchised.
+Effective January 1, 2019, Nevada’s law no longer permanently disenfranchised citizens solely because they received a “dishonorable discharge” from probation or parole, and persons with certain convictions classified as “category B” had their rights restored two years after completion of sentence.

 A broad group of criminal justice professionals and civic organizations testified in support of the bill, including the: Nevada District Attorneys Association, Washoe County Public Defender, Clark County Public Defender, ACLU of Nevada, League of Women Voters of Nevada, Episcopal Diocese of Nevada, Nevada Attorneys for Criminal Justice, Libertarian Party of Nevada, and Progressive Leadership Alliance of Nevada.
 The Guinn Center for Policy Priorities published an op-ed calling on the governor to support the bill.

-The new law comes six years after Governor Brian Sandoval vetoed a more expansive voting rights restoration bill.
+The 2017 law came six years after Governor Brian Sandoval vetoed a more expansive voting rights restoration bill.
 A.B.
 181’s sponsor, Assembly Speaker Jason Frierson, stated that his bill was an attempt to address the governor’s concerns about that earlier legislation.
-See below section for more information on previous rights restoration efforts.